fstenneler/snowtricks/README.md

 ### Download and install Composer
 [Download Composer](https://getcomposer.org/download/)

-### Update dependencies from the project directory
+### Update dependencies
+In command line from the project directory :
     composer update

 ### Setup the .env files with your own parameters